-Aeration Can Improve The Physical properties of soil
+Aeration Can Improve The Physical Properties of Soil

-Soil texture refers to the relative amounts of inorganic particles i.e. Sand, Silt and Clay.
+Soil texture refers to the relative amounts of inorganic particles i.e. sand, silt and clay.
 Sand grains are large and coarse, clay particles are vary fine and smooth, and silt particles intermediate.

 The way in which soil particles are grouped or bound together to form lumps or aggregates is known as soil structure.
-There are two main types of soil structure, (10) single grained and (2) compound structure.
+There are two main types of soil structure, (1) single grained and (2) compound structure.
 Soil structure can be modified by adopting various soil management practices including aeration, tillage, crop rotation, irrigation, drainage etc.

 The density of soil can be expressed in two ways.
-(1) The density of solid (particle density), particles of the soil and (2) the density of the whole (Bulk density) soil that is inclusive of pore space.
+(1) The density of solid (particle density) particles of the soil and (2) the density of the whole (bulk density) soil that is inclusive of pore space.
 Generally soils with low bulk density have better physical condition than those with higher bulk densities.
 Texture and structure of a soil, its total pore space and organic matter content are all related to bulk densities.
 Soil density can be modified with aeration.

 Between the soil particles there are empty spaces which are occupied by air and water and are termed as pore spaces.
 Pore spaces between the aggregates of soil particles are macro pores and those between the individual particles of the aggregates are micro pores.
 Sandy soils have a higher percentage of macro pores.
 Typically, sandy soils never become water logged and allow water to percolate downward more rapidly than clay soils.
 Typically, moisture content in sandy soils is relatively low when compared to clay soils.

 Soil color is helpful in determining soil properties.
 A dark brown or black colored soil indicates its high organic matter content and fertility.
 A red or yellowish soil shows good aeration and proper drainage.
-A white color, resulting from the accumulation of salts of alkali indicates deterioration of soil fertility and its unsuitability for normal growth of many crops
+A white color, resulting from the accumulation of salts of alkali indicates deterioration of soil fertility and its unsuitability for normal growth of many crops.

 It is necessary to know whether the soil temperature is helpful to the activities of plants and micro-organisms and the temperature could be suitably controlled and modified.
 The various factors that control the soil temperature are soil moisture, soil colour, slope of the land, vegetative cover and general soil tilth.
 Aeration can be used to control soil temperature, regulate soil moisture, improve drainage, stimulate microbial activity and improve overall soil tilth.

-Biological properties of soil
+Biological Properties of Soil

 A variety of organisms inhabit the soil.
 They decompose organic matter, fix atmospheric nitrogen, cause denitrification etc. Specific groups of organisms are responsible for specific activities in the soil.
 Such activities may be beneficial or harmful to the crop or its yield potential.

 These organisms produce microscopic threads called mycelia and are found in the organic matter of plant roots.
-Fungi help in breaking down the somewhat resistant parts of the organic matter like cellulose, lignin, gums etc. A large part of slowly decomposing soil humus is made up of the dead remains of fungi.
+Fungi help in breaking down the somewhat resistant parts of the organic matter like cellulose, lignin, gums, etc. A large part of slowly decomposing soil humus is made up of the dead remains of fungi.

 They can grow in deeper layers even under dry conditions.
 Their main function lies in decomposing the resistant parts of organic matter like cellulose.